Robert-96/dezmereanrobert.com/content/posts/app-insights-for-hugo/index.md

 6. Finally, build and deploy your Hugo site.
 Application Insights will now start collecting data on user interactions, page views, and performance metrics.

 {{< figure src="./screenshots/screenshot-03.png" alt="Application Insights > Usage > Users" >}}

+  Click on **View More Insights** to explore detailed analytics and reports.

 ## Using GitHub Actions for Deployment